dreftymac/stackoverflow.questions.998832/doc/readme.md

 ### grand vision

-A runnable, programmable, user-friendly and intuitive "github-equivalent"
+A runnable, user-friendly and intuitive "programmable-github-equivalent"

 ### outline

-* grand vision ;; something equivalent to a "runnable github"
+* grand vision ;; something equivalent to a "programmable github"
     * code capable of authentication and auditability
     * code results capable of authentication and auditability
     * human-provided input capable of authentication and auditability